 Let me tell you about Sarah.
 Bright, funny, with a laugh that could make even the grumpiest teacher crack a smile.
 But last semester, that laugh disappeared.
-It started small—“Skip practice with me, just this once!”—then escalated to “You’re such a prude” when she refused to sneak out at 2 AM.
+She was caught in the brutal tug-of-war between Friendship & Peer Pressure.
+It started small—”Skip practice with me, just this once!”—then escalated to “You’re such a prude” when she refused to sneak out at 2 AM.
 By winter break, Sarah was chain-vaping behind the bleachers, not because she wanted to, but because ‘no’ had become social suicide.

 New Hook: